 We work with key sourcing organisations across the UK to help us find the best people to match our needs and aspirations.
 We have attracted them to live and work in Edinburgh from across the UK, as well as from Europe and the United States.

+We also have policies on disability, equality and diversity; full-time and part-time employees; and harassment.
 We continue to develop our diversity metrics to promote equality of opportunity, pay and reward on a non-discriminatory basis.

 Every year, we benchmark salaries and benefits against other oil and gas companies.
 This helps us to continue to offer a competitive package as a way to attract and retain employees.
 We provide employees with an annual Total Reward Statement (TRS) to demonstrate the total value of their compensation and rewards, as well as an online Rewards and Benefits Guide for UK-based staff, giving them immediate access to relevant information and resources.

 Providing a safe working environment is a core corporate responsibility, and minimising risks to people and the environment is of paramount importance to us.
 Managing safety hazards involves several safe working procedures, including management visits, audits, a permit-to-work system, toolbox talks and safety drills.
 We actively engage with contractors to ensure they have effective systems in place.
 Although we have limited direct exposure to potentially hazardous materials, we still have robust requirements for chemical and waste management in our CRMS, to protect human health and the environment.

 GHG emissions – mainly from the combustion of fuels such as marine diesel used by rigs and transport vessels – form a relatively modest part of our operational footprint.
 We monitor and manage the emissions from our operated assets, disclosing them in accordance with industry requirements and standards.
 Complying with national regulatory requirements across our global operations is also an important priority.